Red Ball Express

 The term “Red Ball” referred to express cargo service, and was put into use around 1892 by the Santa Fe railroad.
 They used the phrase in reference to express shipping of priority items and perishable goods.
 Red circles identified the trains and tracks and the term grew to be used extensively by the 1920s.

 By August 1944, it was clear the Normandy invasion had been a huge success.
 Pursuing quickly retreating Germans, the Allied troops had come within 100 miles of Paris.
 However, the armies faced one basic problem – they had outrun the supply lines linking them to the Normandy beaches.
 Before D-Day, they had bombed the French railroads to prevent the German army from bringing in reinforcements.

 Once the Allies broke out from Normandy and raced to the Seine River, there were 28 divisions in France that constantly needed supplies.
 On average, each division used about 750 tons of supplies per day, or 21,000 tons in all.
 Unless the Allies could bridge the gap separating the supplies in Normandy and the troops, the Germans would have a chance to regroup and Paris would be lost.
 The solution was the Red Ball Express.

-Given the railroad nickname for a high-priority shipment, this long-haul supply system operated over a one-way set of roads to deliver bulk supplies each day to Patton’s and Hodges’ Armies.
+This long-haul supply system operated over a one-way set of roads to deliver bulk supplies each day to Patton’s and Hodges’ Armies.
 When the express began on August 25th, it provided 75 tons of supplies per day.
-As the pursuit continued, the effort was expanded to include 5,400 trucks carrying over 8,200 tons each day over round-trip routes of up to 686 miles.
+As the pursuit continued, the effort was expanded to include 5,958 trucks carrying about 12,500 tons each day over round-trip routes of up to 686 miles.